 Did you filter that search?
 If the answer is no, and if that image has copy-rights in place, that could be a very big problem.
 But, that is for another blog and another day.

 Stock photos get a bad reputation in the graphic design industry because they can be expensive and be a bit weird.
 There are websites out there such as Canva, UnSplash and many others that provide some decent stock photography, but we have seen some concerning or weird pictures out there.

 The reason why a company wants to have images of their employees, their office, different office layouts and their own personal stock is because consumers want to see people.
 It isn’t enough to just say you are a reputable company, consumers want to see the people in the reputable company!

 At the same time, personalization has become an integral part of any marketing strategy and a company that uses and implements their own stock photography is going to appear more personal without even realizing it.

 The power of spacing

 White space is the area between design elements.
 White space can be any color, texture, or background image, so long as it gives space.

 Giving your website white space allows for balanced and more organized content, resulting in a better user experience.
 White space is not wasted space.
-In fact, we’d consider it one of the most valuable parts of your design.
+In fact, we would consider it one of the most valuable parts of your design.

-Website design and developing a solid user experience is what we do best.
+Website design and developing a solid user experience is critical for a well designed website, and it is what we do best.
 Designing with trust and your first impressions in mind is a priority for us.
-When you’re in the planning stages of your new website or fresh website design, we hope you’ll keep these mind!
+When you are in the planning stages of your new website or fresh website design, we hope you will keep these notions in mind!